monasca/monasca-docker/ci/README.md

 After starting the container will load up the standard Jenkins jobs for Monasca CI.
 These jobs watch all of the Monasca git repos, if one has a change it will build it then trigger the Monasca job.
-  - The main job will build a clustered Monasca setup using other Docker containers and hit it with tests.
+  - The main job will build a Monasca system using other Docker containers and hit it with tests.
     - For this to work the container needs access to the Docker API.
 For most installations the arguments '-v /var/run/docker.sock:/var/run/docker.sock' accomplish this and this is the assumed setup.
 For some installations it may be necessary to install a key/cert for Docker and set the DOCKER_HOST environmental variable.
 In such cases the jenkins jobs will need to be modified appropriately.
-    - A non-clustered version is possible also.

 Notes:
-  - The integration tests are in a repo that is also built by Jenkins and for which changes triggers new runs.
+  - The integration tests are in the monasca-ci repo that is also built by Jenkins and for which changes triggers new runs.
   - To facilitate the ease of maintenance and setup the system is built entirely with configuration management tools and stored in a git repo.
     All test jobs and code are pulled from various git repos.
 The Jenkins jobs are built with [Jenkins Job Builder](http://docs.openstack.org/infra/jenkins-job-builder/index.html)